 Zed's code extraction focuses on extracting code from the buffer, code blocks, and metadata from LLM output.
 Here's how they do it, illustrated with TypeScript examples:

 Concept: Before sending to the LLM, Zed extracts relevant code snippets around the user's cursor.
-This is done by using the Buffer
+This is done by using the Buffer's API to get text and position information.

 TypeScript Analogy: